 More on Layer One-The Physical Layer

-Prior to Layer Zero, the Physical Layer was the first level in the seven-layer OSI model of computer networking.
+Prior to Legrand, the Physical Layer was the first level in the seven-layer OSI model of computer networking.
 It translates communications requests from the Data Link Layer into hardware-specific operations to effect transmission or reception of electronic signals.

 The Physical Layer is a fundamental layer (along with Layer Zero) upon which all higher level functions in a network are based.
 However, due to the plethora of available hardware technologies with widely varying characteristics, this is perhaps the most complex layer in the OSI architecture.